Azure/azure-sdk-for-js/sdk/web-pubsub/web-pubsub-express/README.md

   handleConnect: (req, res) => {
     // auth the connection and reject the connection if auth failed res.fail(401, "Unauthorized");
+    // Or you can use the following to return a detailed error response
+    // res.failWith({ code: 401, detail: "Unauthorized" });
   },
   allowedEndpoints: ["https://<yourAllowedService>.webpubsub.azure.com"]
 });